Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
-Version 1.2 [27.04.2013]
+Version 1.2 [01.05.2013]
   -Added Wireless Transmitter Component (Meteorite).
   -Pumps can now be configured using 5 different profiles (default + 4 modifiers).
+  -Block Activators will now work through Crossover Bridges.
+  -Tiles affected by gravity will now work properly with Block Activators.
+  -Added sand, pearlsand and ebonsand support to Block Activators.
+  -Block Activators with one modifier will now replace already existing blocks.
   -Some minor improvements, fixed some typos.
   -Updated for Plugins Common Lib 1.8.
 Version 1.1.1 [25.11.2012]
   -Fixed a wire processing bug causing some wires, depending on their positioning and alignment, not to be signaled in Advanced Circuits.
   -Fixed a bug causing Block Activators not to properly check whether the maximum of changeable blocks is reached or not.
   -Improved metadata handling.
 Version 1.1 [19.11.2012]
   -Updated for TShock 4.0.
   -Configuration file structure has changed, your old configuration will have to be ported to the new version.
   -Components in circuits might now be signaled multiple times during a single circuit execution.
   -Wires of circuits might now be processed multiple times during a single circuit execution.
   -Added the new Port Defining Component "Block Activator" (Active Stone).
   -Beside acting as NOT-Gate, Obsidian may now also be used as a NOT-Port to invert the incoming or outgoing signal for / of a Port Defining Component.
   -Signs will now state their text to the circuit triggering player when signaled with "1" in an Advanced Circuit.
   -Implemented modifiers, special blocks (Cobalt Ore) changing the behaviour of certain components.
   -Timers support 4 modifiers now to modify their time intervals.
   -Dart Traps may have up to 5 different configurations now (one default + 4 for the modifiers).
   -Switches and Levers will now forward received signals if they got toggled by them.
   -Added AC sub-command "toggle" / "switch", useful to easily toggle the state of a Torch or some other component.
   -Boulders will now start rolling if they receive a "1" signal in an Advanced Circuit.
   -Grandfather Clocks can now be used with one or two modifiers.
   -Components will now be dropped if they were placed onto a wire by a player who didn't have the permission to wire them up.
   -Huge performance improvements in matter of circuit processing.
   -Fixed a bug allowing Statues to be placed on wires even if that player had not the permission to do so.
   -Improved configuration parsing, validation and error detection.
   -Some general stability improvements.